kelson8/FlaskWeb/README.md

 This website will use docker once I set that up, I will have a custom docker-compose.yml and maybe a docker file.

 I will be using mariadb for the website also, that won't run in a container.

+This is running with the waitress WGSI Server.